krasamo/keycloak-typescript/docs/USAGE.md

         user.firstname,
         user.lastname,
         user.password,
-        true/false // If this argument is set to true, and you have a mail server configured in your keycloak server, then a verification email will be sent to the new user's email
+        user.attributes,
-    });
+        true/false // If this argument is set to true, and you have a mail server configured in your keycloak server, then a verification email will be sent to the new user's email clientId // The client that holds the redirect uri redirectURL // The redirect uri that will be used in the verification email });
 }catch(error){
     //Error